 Our Continuing Professional Development (CPD) programme supports NZIDT members to advance their professional knowledge and skills.
 The programme offers as a structured approach to learning, with the aim of ensuring the highest standards of professional competence are maintained in practice and service delivery.
 CPD can involve either formal and structured or informal and self-directed learning.

 The Dental Council of New Zealand sets a minimum number of verifiable continuing professional development (CPD) hours per two-year recertification cycle.
 This is currently set at a minimum of 20 hours for dental technicians and 30 hours for clinical dental technicians.
-Our CPD programme is run over a two-year cycle, the current being 2018-19.
+Our CPD programme is run over a two-year cycle.